 Finding an "excuse" to move rather than the "real reason".
 We also call these "loving lies".

-It's important that all the people involved in your loved one's care are giving the same explanation, such as:
+It is important that all the people involved in your loved one's care, are giving the same explanation, such as:

-Families have expressed concerns over "lying" to their parent, however, you're using the disease to keep them safe.
+Families have expressed concerns over "lying" to their parent, however, you are using the disease to keep them safe.
 At this stage, their well being is more important.
 Generally after they have been there awhile they become comfortable with the routine and the care and they want to stay.
 Again be sure that everyone in the family is giving your loved one the same explanation and that it's something believable for them.

 What If Mom or Dad Argues With Me or Still Refuses to Move?

 There are times when cognitive impairments can prevent you from logically discussing a move with your loved one.
 They may be unable to make a decision.
 It then becomes the family’s decision.
-Your loved one may never by ready to move even when it’s absolutely necessary.
+Your loved one may never by ready to move even when it is absolutely necessary.
 The only thing you can do at this time is engage in some “tough love" by selecting a home for them, moving their things into the home and setting up their room.
 Then tell them you are going to take them out to dinner, which would be at the home you've selected.
 Have dinner with them, take them to their room.
 Have staff prepared to direct them to an activity, then leave.

 If you have been given medical power of attorney -that includes being able to place them- by your loved one (prior to the cognitive impairment) then you have the ability to place them in a home.
 If they still argue this point then there are times that deeming your loved one incompetent is necessary.
-If it has come to this you'll have to have two doctors to state they are unable to make their own decisions.
+If it has come to this you will have to have two doctors to state they are unable to make their own decisions.
 If you do not have POA, then you'll have to petition the courts for guardianship.
 You can legally become their guardian or have a court appointed guardian.
 This should be the last resort unless they are at risk, or a risk to others.

 Copyright © 2023 Alliance for Senior Housing, LLC - All Rights Reserved.